Kyrgyzstan Winter: between frozen lakes and nomadic culture

-This is a trip designed and created entirely by an experienced WeRoad Coordinator.
-They organise the entire trip, from planning the itinerary to selecting accommodations and on-site experiences.
-Through WeRoad, you can book the trip and manage it in your MyWeRoad account, just like any other WeRoad.
+This is a trip designed and created entirely by an experienced WeRoad Travel Coordinator.
+They organise the whole trip: from defining the itinerary to selecting accommodation and on-site experiences.
+On the WeRoad website you can book the trip and manage it in MyWeRoad, just like any other WeRoad.

 Welcome to Kyrgyzstan—a land of wild, untamed beauty where the traditions of nomadic life are still alive: yurt camps, eagle hunting, and the art of felt-making.
 On this journey, we’ll discover Kyrgyz culture and history firsthand while exploring the country’s breathtaking landscapes.
 Starting in the capital, Bishkek, we’ll visit the ancient city of Balasagyn before continuing into the Chon-Kemin Valley, where we might even enjoy a traditional horse-drawn sleigh ride.